-A recent preprint [48] that was posted online after the submission of this paper proposes a new framework called modelbased compressive sensing (MCS).
+A recent preprint [46] that was posted online after the submission of this paper proposes a new framework called model-based compressive sensing (MCS).
 The MCS approach assumes a vector signal model in which only certain predefined sparsity patterns may appear.
 In general, obtaining efficient recovery algorithms in such scenarios is difficult, unless further structure is imposed on the sparsity patterns.
 Therefore, the authors consider two types of sparse vectors: block sparsity as treated here, and a wavelet tree model.
+For these settings, they generalize two known greedy algorithms: CoSaMP [47] and iterative hard thresholding (IHT) [44].
+These results emphasize our claim that theoretical questions of uniqueness and stable representation can be studied for arbitrary unions as in [23].
+However tractable recovery algorithms inherently require some structure, as the one considered here.

-For these settings, they propose generalizations of several known greedy algorithms.
-The union model developed in this paper is broader than the block-sparse setting treated in [48] in the sense that it allows to model linear dependencies between the nonzero values rather than only between their locations, by appropriate choice of subspaces in (6), (7).
-In addition, we aim at optimization-based recovery algorithms (26), (47) which require selecting the objective in order to promote the model properties.
+The union model developed in this paper is broader than the block-sparse setting treated in [46] in the sense that it allows to model linear dependencies between the nonzero values rather than only between their locations, by appropriate choice of subspaces in (6), (7).
+In addition, we aim at optimization-based recovery algorithms (26),(47) which require selecting the objective in order to promote the model properties.
+Finally, we emphasize that our results are non asymptotic and also ensure stable recovery in the presence of noise and signal mismodeling.